puppetlabs/puppet-validator/README.md

 # Puppet Validator:
 ## Puppet Code Validation as a service

-Puppet Validator is a simple web service that accepts arbitrary code submissions and validates it the way `puppet parser validate` would.
-It can optionally also run `puppet-lint` checks on the code and display both results together.
+Puppet Validator is a simple web service that accepts arbitrary code submissions and validates it the way `puppet parser validate` and `puppet-lint` would.
+For simple and self-contained manifests, it can also show you a relationship graph.

 Puppet Validator is completely themeable, albeit rather primitively.

+See an example running on https://validate.puppet.com

 ### Usage: